rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ```

-Based on the results we can observe that the test statistic is lower than the critical values.
-Therefore we can reject the null hypothesis and conclude that the time series is stationary.
+The results show that the test statistic is lower than the critical values.
+Therefore, we can reject the null hypothesis and conclude that the time series is stationary.

 ## Monthly Demand

-Lets analyse the impact of demand based on the month.
+Let’s analyse the impact of demand based on the month.

 ```{=tex}
 \begin{figure}[H]